Curt Kosswig

 Curt Kosswig (sometimes spelled "Koßwig") (30 October 1903, Berlin – 29 March 1982, Hamburg) was a German zoologist and geneticist, who spent most of his career at the University of Istanbul (1937–1955) and Hamburg University (1955–1969).
 Curt Kosswig is known as the Father of Turkish Zoology.

 Early life

 Curt Kosswig was born in Berlin, German Empire.
 He attended Berlin's Schöneberg Hohenzollern School (Hohenzollernschule), graduating in 1922.
 Afterwards, he studied Zoology, and Genetics in the Faculty of Natural Sciences at the Humboldt University of Berlin, where he completed his PhD in 1927.

 In 1930, he married Leonore (1904–1973), who was also a biologist.
 They would become acclaimed as a husband and wife research team in Turkey.
 They had two sons, the older of whom is named Kurt Kosswig (Kurt with a 'K' rather than his father's 'C') who became a chemist.

 Academic career

-Curt Kosswig was a lifetime academic and scholar, widely published and well-respected within a wide range of fields but primarily zoology.
-Among his important scientific publications were advances in the understanding of sex-determination systems, carcinogenesis, constructive and regressive evolution, genetics of house pets, zoological geography, and species classification.
+As a scholar, Kosswig published a wide range of subject matter, especially zoology.
+Among his publications were sex-determination systems, carcinogenesis, constructive and regressive evolution, genetics of house pets, zoological geography, and species classification.

-His research interests and fields of study widened considerably once he arrived in Turkey, and was able to found an entire department from the ground up.